-3. Expected credit losses of trade accounts receivable and classification to current and non-current balances
+2. Expected credit losses of trade accounts receivable and classification to current and non-current balances

-As of 31 December 2021 the Group had current trade accounts receivable balance amounting to EUR 28,7 million reported in the statement of financial position, part of which was overdue as disclosed in Note 13 of the financial statements, and EUR 6,06 million non-current receivables, mainly comprising receivables from residential buildings for repair works performed and restricted cash, as disclosed in Notes 12 and 14.
-The determination as to whether a trade receivable is collectable involves management judgment.
-Specific factors management considers include the age of the balance, location of customers, existence of disputes, recent historical payment patterns as well as data on subsequent collections.
-As disclosed in Note 3, there is significant judgment involved not only in the assessment of expected credit losses of accounts receivable, but also in the classification of receivables into current and non-current based on the estimated collection period.
-This matter is significant to our audit due to materiality of the amounts as all these receivables constitute over 35% of the total assets of the Group in the statement of financial position as of 31 December 2021 and high level of management judgment involved in expected credit losses calculation.
+As of 31 December 2023 the Group had current trade accounts receivable balance amounting to EUR 25.5 million reported in the statement of financial position, part of which was overdue as disclosed in Note 12 of the consolidated financial statements, and EUR 5.5 million non-current receivables, mainly comprising receivables for residential buildings' repair works performed and restricted cash, as disclosed in Notes 11 and 13.
+The determination as to whether a trade receivable is collectable involves management iudament.
+Specific factors management considers include the age of the balance, location and type of customers (for instance, public and non-public clients), existence of disputes, recent historical payment patterns as well as data on subsequent collections.
+This matter is significant to our audit due to materiality of the amounts as all these receivables constitute over 37% of the total assets of the Group in the statement of financial position as of 31 December 2023 and high level of management judgment involved in expected credit losses calculation.

-Among other procedures, we reviewed valuation of trade receivables and expected credit losses recorded by the Group by reviewing the management assumptions used to calculate the expected credit losses.
+Among other procedures, we reviewed the expected credit losses recorded by the Group by reviewing the management assumptions used to calculate the expected credit losses.
 Our procedures included testing the correctness of aging of the receivables data and clerical accuracy of the calculation of impairment recorded for the customer groups based on ageing.
 We reviewed the management's assessment of individual material overdue receivables by testing of subsequent payments received and examination of other data as available to support individual facts and circumstances underlying the management judgment on these receivables.
-In addition, we performed external confirmation procedures with selected customers, which included audit procedures to investigate differences in the confirmations received and alternative procedures for non replies.
+In addition, we performed external confirmation procedures with selected customers, which included audit procedures to investigate differences in the confirmations received and alternative procedures for non-replies.